Ahiknsr/Graph-Search-Scraper/README.md

 Graph-Search-Scraper
 ====================

-A simple javascript will will scrape the facebook graph search and will output users profilelinks and usernames
+A Firefox addon which scrapes the facebook graph search results and will output users profilelinks and usernames in a csv file

 How to Run in Firefox: